raspberrypilearning/cd-my-favourite-celebrity/en/step_5.md

 --- challenge ---

-## Challenge: Style your webpage
+## Challenge: Style your heading

-+ Create some more CSS rules for your webpage.
-Perhaps make some rules for a `<h1>` tag?
++ Make your heading YellowGreen with a Brown background and use the Imapct font.

 --- hints ---